 I am committed to increasing the participation of women in earth and environmental science fields and more generally in any STEM (science, technology, engineering, and math) field.
-As such, I have served as part of the Leadership Board of the Earth Science Women’s Network since 2012.
-I work collaboratively to develop mentoring programs and professional development programming to broaden access, increase opportunities, and improve workplace climate across STEM fields.
+As such, I served as part of the Leadership Board of the Earth Science Women’s Network from 2012-2020 and am now part of the leadership for 500 Women Scientists.
+I work collaboratively to develop evidence based mentoring programs and professional development programming to broaden access, increase opportunities, and improve workplace climate across STEM fields.

 There are many great organizations who’s missions are to broaden participation in STEM fields.
 Here are just a few inclusive of or focused on earth & environmental science fields:

 - Association for Women Geoscientists AWG is a great organization that promotes women in geosciences (ESWN is currently partnering with them to address the problems of sexual harassment in academia/workplace)